irskep/regex_compiler/Readme.markdown

 Regex Bytecode Compiler
 =======================

-This module turns regular expressions into bytecode for execution on the virtual machine invented by Ken Thomson and (described by Russ Cox)[http://swtch.com/~rsc/regexp/].
+This module turns regular expressions into bytecode for execution on the virtual machine invented by Ken Thomson and [described by Russ Cox](http://swtch.com/~rsc/regexp/).
 It also produces a [Graphviz](http://www.graphviz.org/) representation of the abstract syntax tree (with some nodes removed).

 Dire Warning
 ------------